 This exercise aids in promoting mobility in both the hamstrings and the quadriceps.
 It also helps to mobilize the hip flexor muscles (iliopsoas and rectus femoris) and the hip joint itself.
 This movement can be made easier by decreasing the resistance between the foot and floor.
-Hence, in the early stages of recovery this may be done by wearing a thick sock and sliding the foot along a polished floor as oppose to a carpet.
+Hence, in the early stages of recovery, this may be done by wearing a thick sock and sliding the foot along a polished floor as opposed to a carpet.

 - Lie on your back, bend one knee whilst sliding the foot firmly on the ground.